Refuse collections – questions and answers

 Can I get a smaller or bigger refuse bin?

 Smaller wheeled bins (140 litres) can be provided, subject to availability.
 Larger bins are issued at Somerset Waste Partnership’s discretion to households that cannot reasonably be expected to contain their refuse in a standard size bin, after recycling and composting.
 Please contact customer services at your local council to apply.
-There is normally a charge for new refuse bin deliveries.
+While the bin is free, there is usually a charge for new refuse bin deliveries.

 Does it matter if I cannot close the lid on my wheeled bin?